Resolve common issues with your APIs.

 - View the logs.

-- View the container's logs, such as Apache Tomcat or Jetty.
+- View the logs for the container, such as Apache Tomcat or Jetty.

-- (If the problem is client-only) View the browser's debug page.
+- (If the problem is client-only) Debug the issue that is with the web browser.

 For more information about how to resolve known error conditions, see Error Codes.